wrench-project/wrench/doc/index.md

 **Developer:** This level targets _runtime system developers and researchers_ who work on developing novel runtime system designs and algorithms.
 In addition to documentation for all simulation components provided at the _User_ level, the _Developer_ documentation includes detailed documentation for interacting with simulated Core Services.
+There are **two Developer APIs**.
+The most generic API is called the _Action API_, and allows developers to describe and execution application workloads that consist of arbitrary ``actions".
+The _Workflow API_ is specifically designed for those developers that implement workflow runtime systems (also known as Workflow Management Systems, or WMSs), and as such is provides a Workflow abstraction that these developers will find convenient.
+All details are provided in the rest of the documentation.

 **Internal:** This level targets those users who want to contribute code to WRENCH.
 It